hjacobs/tech.zalando.com/authors/carina-kuhr.rst

 .. link:
 .. description: My name is Carina and I joined Zalando in March 2014 after working in qualitative and quantitative user research.
 .. type: text
-.. author_title: Product Manager - Shop Team
+.. author_title: Manager UX Insights

 Hi, my name is Carina and I joined Zalando in March 2014 after working in qualitative  and quantitative user research.
 As a User Experience Manager in the Onsite Testing team, my job is to advocate the users’ perspective and to enhance a user-centered design process.